 3. Riding AquaMouse

-Disney calls AquaMouse their “first Disney attraction at sea,” and this first-of-its-kind water coaster delivers tons of family fun.
-As an avid lover of waterslides and coasters, AquaMouse was a “must-do” on my Disney Wish voyage.
-The ride includes 760 feet of tubes winding around the ship’s top deck, over 60 water features, special lighting effects, an entertaining cinematic show, and spectacular ocean views.
+Disney calls AquaMouse its “first Disney attraction at sea,” and this first-of-its-kind water coaster delivers tons of family fun.
+As an avid lover of waterslides and coasters, AquaMouse was a must-do on my Disney Wish voyage.
+Based on The Wonderful World of Mickey Mouse series, the ride includes 760 feet of tubes winding around the ship’s top deck, over 60 water features, special lighting effects, an entertaining cinematic show, and spectacular ocean views.

 AquaMouse age and height requirements make the attraction accessible to many families with kids.
 The water ride is fun and adventurous without being too scary or overwhelming for younger kids.
 The Disney Wish family area also features six pools, plus a Toy Story Splash Zone for little ones.